 For patients traveling from out of town, we recommend using Reagan National Airport in DC or BWI in Baltimore.
-There is a Courtyard Marriott located on Marinelli Rd.
-It has great accomdations and is a 2 min. walk from our office.
+There are plenty of hotels near Burtonsville, Silver Spring and Columbia Maryland on Hotels.com.

-- We will remove All remaining teeth to be replaced.
-For example, if we are doing All on 4 dental implants to permanently replace all the upper teeth, any remaining teeth will be removed.
+- We will remove All remaining teeth.
+For example, if we are doing All on 4 dental implants to permanently replace all the upper teeth, any remaining upper teeth will be removed.

-- The Sedation Implant Dentist will carefully clean all the extraction sites and any areas of infection
+- The surgeon will carefully clean all the extraction sites and any areas of infection

-- The doctor will place bone grafts and 5-6 implants as necessary along with PRF treatments
+- We will place bone grafts and 5-6 implants as necessary along with PRF treatments

 - 12 week healing period for gum and bone to grow and attach to the implants and for the tooth extraction sites to heal.